 (CBS LOCAL) – A family of six who were stranded in the Scottish Highlands is thanking the wizarding world of Harry Potter for their rescue.
 The family was saved from along hike over rough terrain by the same train seen in the popular film series, the “Hogwarts Express.”

 According to reports, Jon and Helen Cluett and their four young children were staying in a cottage after a canoe trip to the remote area of Lochabar.
-After a night of bad weather, their canoe was swept away by the swollen river.READ MORE: FRESH for Fall on KBCW
+After a night of bad weather, their canoe was swept away by the swollen river.READ MORE: Kaci Walfall tells us why NAOMI is a superhero for all of us

 The Cluetts were left with a journey of several miles over marshland to get back to their car.
 Given the age of their children — six, eight, 10, and 12 — the parents decided the trek back was too dangerous and called police.
 “In the end I decided the only option was to phone the police and mountain rescue, ask if they have any local knowledge that could help us out,” Jon Cluett said, via the BBC.